aragon/protocol-dashboard/README.md

 For connecting to other chains / deployments, a few useful npm scripts are provided:

-- Mainnet: `npm run start:mainnet` will launch the app, configured to connect to Aragon Protocol's mainnet deployment
+- Mainnet: `npm run start:mainnet` will launch the app, configured to connect to Aragon Court's mainnet deployment
 - Local: `npm run start:local` will launch the app, configured to connect to the local devchain.

 Other [configuration options](docs/CONFIGURATION.md) are also available.